Perficient-DevOps/sharebox/README.md

     git clone https://github.com/Perficient-DevOps/sharebox.git
     cd sharebox

 Now find your local ip address for the 'VirualBox Host Only Network', here you are looking for what your ip address is as shown below and want to use that information to determine an used ip address on that network.
-See the vagrant docs on [private networks](https://www.vagrantup.com/docs/networking/private_network.html) for more details:
+See the vagrant docs on [private networks](https://www.vagrantup.com/docs/networking/private_network.html) for more details, but one simple way to find your host-only interfaces is to just query all your local interfaces and look for `Host-Only` like the excerpt below:

     PS C:\workspace\sharebox> ipconfig